John Pearce pioneered low-cost restaurants in Victorian London.

 J.P.
 Restaurants had 51 outlets around London by 1923.

 Pearce established Associated Hotels, a low-cost hotels company, in London in 1925.

 J.P.
-Restaurants was taken over by the Aerated Bread Company, a large catering concern, in 1927.
+Restaurants was sold to the Aerated Bread Company, a large catering concern, in 1927.
 John Pearce was retained in a consultative capacity.
 The freehold production facilities on Farringdon Road were immediately closed down, with production transferred to the central ABC facility in Camden Town.

-Pearce and his sons were forced to resign from the board of directors in 1930, following a stormy meeting.
-Following this, John Pearce had a heart attack and died.
-He left an estate valued at £51,073.
+Following a stormy meeting, Pearce and his sons were forced to resign from the board of directors in 1930.
+Shortly afterwards John Pearce had a heart attack and died.
+He left an net personalty valued at £30,862.